skip navigation

 Combined Intent/Affidavit Forms

-The combined form may only be used when one payment will be made under the contract and if there are no subcontractors.
-If the project involves subcontractors or multiple payments, separate statements and affidavits must be filed.
-By using the combined form, the agency assumes direct liability for any unpaid wages on the project, but may take action at law to seek reimbursement from the contractor.
+The combined form may only be used when one payment will be made under the contract and there are no subcontractors.
+If the project involves subcontractors or multiple payments, separate Intents and Affidavits must be filed.

-For projects under $2,500, the contractor must file the combined form with the awarding agency, which must sign the form and send a copy to L&I within 30 days.
+The contractor must file the combined form with the awarding agency, which must sign the form and send a copy to L&I within 30 days.
 Filing fees are waived.
 No payment may be made until the awarding agency approves the form, and the agency must retain a copy of the document for three years.

 Warranty Work